Authorization for Use of Military Force Against Iraq Resolution of 2002

 President George W. Bush, surrounded by leaders of the House and Senate, announces the Joint Resolution to Authorize the Use of United States Armed Forces Against Iraq, October 2, 2002.

-The Authorization for Use of Military Force Against Iraq Resolution of 2002, informally known as the Iraq Resolution, is a joint resolution passed by the United States Congress in October 2002 as Public Law No. 107-243, authorizing the use of the United States Armed Forces against Saddam Hussein's Iraq government in what would be known as Operation Iraqi Freedom.
+The Authorization for Use of Military Force Against Iraq Resolution of 2002, informally known as the Iraq Resolution, was a joint resolution passed by the United States Congress in October 2002 as Public Law No. 107-243, authorizing the use of the United States Armed Forces against Saddam Hussein's Ba'athist Iraqi government in what would be known as Operation Iraqi Freedom.
+It was repealed by the National Defense Authorization Act for Fiscal Year 2026.

-George W. Bush signs the Resolution, with Colin Powell and Donald Rumsfeld on his side, on October 16, 2002.
+George W. Bush signs the Resolution, with Colin Powell and Donald Rumsfeld at his side, on October 16, 2002.
 In the background, on the far right, is then-senator and future president Joe Biden, who voted in favor of the Resolution.

 Contents

 The resolution cited many factors as justifying the use of military force against Iraq: